-Test Description Location

-Temperature Survey or Tracer Survey Injection Well

-Pulsed Neutron Log Injection Well

-Annulus Pressure Test Injection Well
+Test Description Location Frequency Temperature/Noise log or Tracer Survey Injection Well Annually Pulsed Neutron Log Injection Well Periodically Annulus Pressure Test Injection Well Annually

 Mechanical Integrity Tests (MITs) will be run after the initial construction of the well, prior to the initiation of injection operations.
-During injection operations, an MIT will be performed on an annual basis, within 45 days of the anniversary of the preceding year's test.
+During injection operations, an MIT will be performed on an annual basis, within 45 days of the anniversary of the preceding year's test and will be submitted in a report within 30 days.
 Lapis Energy will notify the UIC Program Director ahead of testing.
 This schedule will be repeated through the duration of injection operations and prior to plugging operations.
-Should the well require a workover, an MIT will also be performed prior to placing the well back into service.
+Should the well require a workover, an MIT will also be performed prior to placing the well back into service with notification in writing in 30 days ahead of planned operations.
+If at any time, a well fails to maintain integrity, Lapis will cease injection into the well and report to the UIC Program Director within 24 hours as required by 40 CFR 146.91(c)(4).